 Forming a Safe Tech community group is fun, rewarding and easier than you think!

 Work with someone else to get your project off the ground.
 Discuss your ideas together.
 What do you envision for your group’s mission and goals?
-How often will it take place?
 Will your group meet virtually, or face to face?
-Where will you meet?
+Where will you meet and how often?
 (See #2 below.)
 How long will group meetings last?

 2. Find a Meeting Space or Platform